 In Conclusion concerning the Inerrancy of Scripture

 I have a very high view of the Bible, but not because it might be inerrant.
-My high view is because the Bible sufficiently tells me about God, His purpose and what He wants me to know.
-The Bible ISN’T an exhaustive repository concerning God, because God is both infinite and active.
+My high view is because the Bible sufficiently tells me about God, His purpose, and what He wants me to know.
+The Bible ISN’T an exhaustive repository concerning God because God is both infinite and active.
 The Bible only allows us to “know about” God.
-It ONLY facilitates us “knowing” God as He inspires application and gives us direction in living what the scripture tells us.
-Even so, the scripture is not a destination, but rather a jumping off point in the near infinite places, things and purposes for which God seeks to send His followers in behest of His will and objective: the Kingdom of God amongst the kingdoms of men.
+It ONLY facilitates us “knowing” God as He inspires application and gives us direction in living what the Scripture tells us.
+Even so, the Scripture is not a destination, but rather a jumping off point in the near infinite places, things, and purposes for which God seeks to send His followers in behest of His will and objective: the Kingdom of God amongst the kingdoms of men.

 My aim is not to weaken or destroy people’s faith or cause a weak believer to stumble.
 I hope that folks will see the tendency of “inerrancy” teaching towards idolatry and religion.
 The ideal of “inerrancy” hasn’t raised the impact of what calls itself church.
-“Inerrancy” has not shut the revilers mouths, but rather embolden and empowered them.
+“Inerrancy” has not shut the revilers mouths, but rather emboldened and empowered them.
 “Inerrancy” has not stopped the implosion of institutional Christianity.
 “Inerrancy” hasn’t increased church peoples’ love for one another or for others.
 If “inerrancy” has failed in all these ways, of what good is it?

 We can’t look at the essence of “inerrancy” or the praxis of those who hold to it without scratching our heads wondering, is this what Jesus died for?
-The “inerrancy” folks’ sincerity and commitment is prodigious, but so is so is the error of their belief-in-a-belief.
+The “inerrancy” folks’ sincerity and commitment is prodigious, but so is the error of their belief-in-a-belief.
 We must reject something that fosters such failure in the ways Christ taught us to live and think.
-We have to dump religion and duplicitous ideals that allow people to talk in glorious high-minded meaninglessness while they act, live and operate in devilish realities.
+We have to dump religion and duplicitous ideals that allow people to talk in glorious high-minded meaninglessness while they act, live, and operate in devilish realities.
 The discrepancy between essence and high ideals amongst “inerrancy” folks could not be more intrinsic to the error of that to which they’ve committed themselves.
 One causes the other.

 God seeks followers who seek Him instead of accepting the delusion of a perfect book.
 The Bible is unique, the Bible is practical, the Bible is of unequaled value.
 However, it is not a replacement for a relationship with Christ.
 The effort to prove “inerrancy” is the attempt to cover up for lack of relationship with Christ and the believer’s complicity in that reality.
 “Inerrancy” is a surrogacy with a deistic god.
 God is very much involved with mankind, believers, and the every day involvements of life.
 If Jesus and Paul didn’t run around badgering non-believers about a “perfect” book, why do modern believers?
-At the final judgement God is NOT going to ask you if you believed in His “inerrant book,” see: Matt.
+At the final judgment God is NOT going to ask you if you believed in His “inerrant book,” see: Matt.
 7:21-22.
-“Inerrancy” no more helps a person to know God better because the relationship is between a believer and a book.
+“Inerrancy” doesn’t help a person to know God better because the relationship is between a believer and a book.

 “Inerrancy” is belief in dead religion.
 Inerrancy folk are what church folk look like who do not know or walk with God.
 Can a person accept “inerrancy” and be okay?
 Can a recovering alcoholic sip booze and still recover?
 God wants people to break out of religion and control mechanisms in order to walk with Him directly.
 “Inerrancy” is no help in that regard.
-It is akin to bird accepting a crutch in order to walk when they were meant and equipped to fly.
+It is akin to a bird accepting a crutch in order to walk when they were meant and equipped to fly.